 For the thematic orientation identified in step 1, you now think of a few so-called “seed keywords”, i.e. search terms that should be used as a starting point (seeds) for your further research.
 They should be thematically related, but do not yet have to correspond to what people are looking for.
 This is only relevant in step 3.
 We’re not there yet.

 We are talking about terms that come to mind first in a very general sense.
-Those that you may have already entered (a little prematurely) in the SERPBOT for testing without there being any placements for you.
+Those that you may have already entered (a little prematurely) in the SERPBOT for testing without there being any rankings for you.
 But for this step 2 they play a role first.

 Example: “dogs”, “dog school”, “Dog training”, “training dogs”, “dogs house trained”, “teaching dogs”